syncfusion-content/winui-docs/winui/SfColorPalatte/Getting-Started.md

 The recently selected color items are displayed in the Recent color panel.
 If you want to choose a color which are previously selected, use the Recent color panel.
 You can get the recently used color list from the `RecentColors` collection.

-N> Colors selected from theme and standard colors will be added in recent colors.
+N> Colors selected from theme and standard colors will not be added in recent colors.

 {% tabs %}
 {% highlight xaml %}